DataBiosphere/azul/CONTRIBUTING.rst

   assignee may push to the PR branch.
 If a PR is assigned to no one, only the author may push to the PR branch.

+* Commits in a PR should not invalidate changes from previous commits in the PR.
+  Revisions that occur during development should be amended into their relevant ancestor.
+However …

-* We may amend commits on PR branches, but only between primary reviews.
-We don't amend a commit that's already been reviewed.
+* … we don't amend a commit that's already been reviewed.
 Instead we create a new ``fixup!`` commit for addressing the reviewers comments.

   Before asking for another review we may amend that commit.
 In fact, amending a ``!fixup`` commit between reviews is preferred in order to avoid continuous